Developers-Collective/NSMBW-Network-Library/README.md

 The library was tested with [NSMBWer+](https://github.com/Developers-Collective/NSMBWerPlus)!

+## Important
+The Wii's SSL library does not support secure TLS versions.
+Not using any encryption and/or signatures may lead to RCE (remote code execution) potentially allowing people to brick a users Wii or even install Malware on it and other devices on a network.
+Discussion about encryption and signature scheme implementation is on going on NHD, Horizon, Evolution and the NSMLW Discord servers.
+Feel free to join us in coming up with solutions for these issues.

 ## Explanation
 This code allows to start TCP connections from within New Super Mario Bros.
 Wii!
 It further provides a simple code example how to download a file from a HTTP server.
 Downloading files over SSL/TLS is not directly supported, for reasons listed below.
 However, this repo contains the SSL code found on wiibrew for completeness sake.